Tekken Tag Tournament: Sales and awards

-In Japan, Game Machine listed Tekken Tag Tournament on their August 15, 1999 issue as being the second most-successful arcade game of the month.
-It went on to become the highest-grossing arcade game of 2000 in Japan.
+In Japan, Game Machine listed the arcade version in their August 15, 1999 issue as the second most successful arcade game of the month.
+It went on to become the highest-grossing arcade game of 2000 there.
 By 2000, it had sold 19,000 arcade units worldwide, including 9,000 in Japan and 10,000 overseas.

-The PlayStation 2 version sold more than 400,000 copies in its first four days of release.
+The PlayStation 2 version sold more than 400,000 units in its first four days of release.
 The game was added to the list of Sony Greatest Hits games on March 1, 2002.
-By July 2006, Tekken Tag Tournament had sold 1.4 million copies and earned $48 million in the United States.
-Next Generation ranked it as the 35th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Tekken games released in the 2000s reached 3 million units in the United States by July 2006.
-It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+By July 2006, Tekken Tag Tournament had sold 1.4 million units and earned $48 million in the U.S. NextGen ranked it as the 35th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
+Combined sales of Tekken games released in the 2000s reached 3 million units in the U.S. by July 2006.
+It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.
 The game sold 457,340 units in Japan, 1.61 million units in the US, and 300,000+ units in the UK, for a total of more than 2.367 million units sold worldwide.

-The game was nominated for "Console Fighting Game of the Year" and "Outstanding Achievement in Animation" by the Academy of Interactive Arts & Sciences, which went to Dead or Alive 2 and Final Fantasy IX.
-It was a runner-up for GameSpot's annual "Best PlayStation 2 Game" and "Best Fighting Game" awards, which went to SSX and Capcom vs. SNK: Millennium Fight 2000, respectively.
-In 2007, IGN listed Tekken Tag Tournament as the 23rd best game on the PlayStation 2.
-In 2008, PSM stated "Tekken Tag is regarded as the best installment in the series".
+During the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, the PlayStation 2 version was nominated for the "Game of the Year, "Console Game of the Year", "Console Fighting" and "Animation" awards, which ultimately went to Diablo II, SSX, Dead or Alive 2 and Final Fantasy IX, respectively.
+It was nominated for the "Best PlayStation 2 Game" and "Best Fighting Game" awards at GameSpot's Best and Worst of 2000 Awards, both of which went to SSX and Capcom vs. SNK: Millennium Fight 2000, respectively.
+In 2007, IGN listed the same console version as the 23rd best game on the PlayStation 2.
+In 2008, PSM stated, "Tekken Tag is regarded as the best installment in the series".